kristelle97/MooneLandingPage/src/blog/posts/menstrual-hygiene/reusable-vs-disposable-menstrual-products.md

 ---
-title: "Reusable vs. Disposable Menstrual Products: Which Is Right for You?"
+title: 'Reusable vs. Disposable Menstrual Products: Which Is Right for You?'
-description: "A detailed comparison of reusable and disposable menstrual products.
-Learn about cost, convenience, health, and environmental impact to make an informed choice."
+description: A detailed comparison of reusable and disposable menstrual products.
+  Learn about cost, convenience, health, and environmental impact to make an informed choice.
 date: 2025-06-08
 category: Menstrual Hygiene
+thumbnail: /img/posts/reusable-vs.-disposable-menstrual-products:-which-is-right-for-you.png
+alt: 'Illustration for Reusable vs. Disposable Menstrual Products: Which Is Right for You?'
+layout: post.njk
 ---

 # Reusable vs. Disposable Menstrual Products: Which Is Right for You?